dl4ds-gh-classroom/dl4ds-spring-2025-midterm-challenge-zgentile/report.md

 ## Hyperparameter Tuning

 My models were subject to various hyperparameters.
 The first two models were tuned by the batch size, learning rate, weight decay, and label smoothing.
 The models were particulary sensitive to the learning rate and weight decay hyperparameters.
 I found that the best learning rate for these two models was around .001.
+I chose to use a CosineAnnealing LR scheduler, after experiments showed it leads to more stable learning.
 Interestingly, a high learning rate, weight decay, or label smoothing hyperparameter lead to a strange situation where the model was always stuck as 1% accuracy and would guess the same class for everything.
 Lowering the learning rate and weight decay values alleviated this issue.
 I found that using a weight decay value that is around .0001 produced appropriate results without stunting learning.
 The final label smoothing value that I chose is .1.
 Values higher than that such as .2 lead to decreased performance.

 ## Regularization Techniques
 <!--